youshamahmood96/job-interview-prep/Sorting/SelectionSort/ReadMe.md

 ## Time Complexity
-- Worst Case: O(n^2), where the array is not sorted at all
+- Worst Case: O(n^2)
-- Best Case: O(n), where the array is partiall/completely sorted.
+- Best Case: O(n^2), no change.
+As we are traversing the whole array either way

 ## Space Complexity
 - Constant for both cases